pbkracker/minion-arachni-plugin/README.md

-Minion NMAP Plugin
+Minion Arachni Plugin
 ===================

-This is a plugin for Minion that executes the NMAP tool.
-It assumes NMAP is installed on your system and that is is on the system PATH.
-If you use Ubuntu, Debian, Redhat or Fedora you can simply install the `nmap` package through `yum` or `apt-get`.
+This is a plugin for Minion that executes the Arachni tool.
+It assumes Arachni is installed on your system and that is is on the system PATH.
+The arachni_rpcd process must be running.
+It currently relies on the experimental branch of Arachni.